-Establish Regular Department-Level Audits

-This recommendation is to enhance the existing auditing function and ensure a higher quality of oversight and accountability for the City of San Jose.
-The department-level performance audits are conducted to assess key performances against each department's mission, goals and objectives in order to ensure accountability and fiscal responsibility.
+Establish Equity Values, Equity Standards, and Equity Assessments Formatted: Left included. -recommendationhelow.
+Formatted: Space Before: 0 pt, After: 0 pt, Pattern: summarv Clear Establish Regular Department-Level Audits Commented [MS5]: Lawrence, Commissioner Zhao sent this to me to add here after you said you did not have time to write a summary.
+She sent this on Sunday, This recommendation is to enhance the existing auditing function and ensure a higher November 21, 2021 to be added here. guality of oversight and accountability for the City of San Jose.
+The department-level performance audits are conducted to assess key performances against each Formatted: Left department's mission, goals and objectives in order to ensure accountability and fiscal responsibility.
 It allows the City to have a bigger picture of each department's performance and to make sure that no part of any city department goes unaudited for more than a 12-year period.
 It is essential to detect fraud, embezzlement and any other crime as well as it improves financial accountability.
 To make this a charter amendment is necessary to minimize any political influences and to ensure an unbiased approach.
 To date, some San Jose departments have never had a full audit, so no one knows if fraud, embezzlement, or other crimes are happening there.
 No summary included.
 See recommendation below.

-Address Equity And Inclusion In City Programming and Budgeting

-The purpose of this recommendation is to guarantee San Jose residents are equitably included in the benefits of City services and have the benefit of equal access to City services.
+Formatted: Left Formatted: Font color: Purple, Strikethrough Address Equity And Inclusion In City Programming and Budgeting Formatted: Left, Pattern: Clear (White) The purpose of this recommendation is to guarantee San Jose residents are equitably included in the benefits of City services and have the benefit of equal access to City services.
 The Mayor, City Council and the City Manager need to promote equity and inclusion among all residents especially in the budget for the City of San Jose.
 The absence of this requirement in the Charter has and may continue to cause inequities.

-Therefore, it is recommended the City Charter be amended with recommended language for Article IV The Council, Article V The Mayor and Article VII City Manager.
+Therefore, it is recommended the City Charter be amended with recommended language for Formatted: Left Article IV The Council, Article V The Mayor and Article VII City Manager.
 This recommendation is specific adherences to the Commission recommendation on Equity Values, Equity Standards, Equity Assessments.
 Article IV the Council would require adherence to the Statement of Values; Article V The Mayor would require specific adherence to Equity Assessment; Article VII City Manager would require specific adherence to Equity Standards.